Dhineshkumar-17071999/EDA_Techniques/Evaluate_Classification_Model.md

 4. **F1 Score:**
   - **Definition:** The F1 Score is a metric that balances Precision and Recall.
 It’s useful in situations where you need to consider both the accuracy of positive predictions (Precision) and the ability to capture all positives (Recall).
+  - **Definition:** F1 Score is a balance between Precision and Recall.
   - The F1 Score becomes especially valuable when:
     - You have an imbalanced dataset (e.g., very few positive cases).
     - Both false positives (incorrectly predicted positives) and false negatives (missed positives) are important.